nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/quick-start-series/tracking-the-performance-of-the-nuxeo-platform.md

 ### Benchmarking Tools

-We use&nbsp;[FunkLoad](http://funkload.nuxeo.org/)&nbsp;for performance testing.
+We use [FunkLoad](http://funkload.nuxeo.org/) for performance testing.
 This tools enables us to produce quickly new scenarios.
 Here are the main advantages:

 *   An HTTP proxy recorder generates the initial bench script.